Carpoolers

 Carpoolers is an American television sitcom that aired on ABC from October 2, 2007, to March 4, 2008.
 The show was created by Bruce McCulloch, who also executive produced alongside Justin Falvey, Darryl Frank, David Miner, Marsh McCall, Joe Russo and Anthony Russo (formerly of Arrested Development).
 Joe and Anthony Russo also directed the pilot.
-The series focused on the everyday lives of four male suburbanites with different occupations, who took their private lives and issues along for the ride during their daily commute to and from work.
+The series focuses on the everyday lives of four male suburbanites with different occupations, who take their private lives and issues along for the ride during their daily commute to and from work.

-Produced by DreamWorks Television, ABC Studios, and 3 Arts Entertainment, the series was given a thirteen-episode order on May 11, 2007. and originally aired Tuesdays at 8:30PM Eastern/7:30PM Central following Cavemen.
-After a brief hiatus, the show returned to ABC's schedule on January 8, 2008 at 9:30PM Eastern/8:30PM Central, following According to Jim.
+Produced by DreamWorks Television, ABC Studios, and 3 Arts Entertainment, the series was given a thirteen-episode order on May 11, 2007.
+It originally aired Tuesdays at 8:30PM Eastern/7:30PM Central following Cavemen.
+After a brief hiatus, the show returned to ABC's schedule on January 8, 2008, at 9:30PM Eastern/8:30PM Central, following According to Jim.

 After the writers strike ended, ABC declined to order any additional episodes of Carpoolers.
 It has aired in Australia on the Seven Network in the timeslot of 11:30pm Tuesdays, first after Eli Stone, then after Lipstick Jungle.

 Creator

-Before the show aired Bruce McCulloch Published a diary breaking down the inspiration for Carpoolers and the process for bring Carpoolers into the world.
+Before the show aired, Bruce McCulloch published a diary breaking down the inspiration for Carpoolers and the process of creating the show.
 In the diary, Bruce vents about his frustrations in the industry concerning being constantly hired to produce scripts that would never make it to air.
-Bruce also talks about the inspiration of Carpoolers and how while driving with his friends made him reflect on why male communion is portrayed on television and how it is cast in a negative light.
+Bruce also talks about the inspiration of Carpoolers and how driving with his friends made him reflect on why male communion is portrayed on television and how it is cast in a negative light.

 Plot

 Carpoolers is the story of four very different men.
 Gracen, the lead character of the show, is an uptight mediator with a wife and son.
-He and his carpooling companions, Aubrey, a stressed family man, Laird, an egotistical dentist who has lost everything in a divorce and Dougie, a young member of the carpool whose marriage is often mocked by the others, all work at the same building complex.
-Apart from Gracen and Laird, who are best friends, they usually have no contact outside the carpool.
+His carpooling companions are Aubrey, a stressed family man; Laird, an egotistical dentist who has lost everything in a divorce; and Dougie, a young member of the carpool whose marriage is often mocked by the others.
+They all work at the same building complex.
+Apart from Gracen and Laird, who are best friends, they usually have no contact outside of the carpool.
 However, in "The Recital", the four realize they are all friends, and become closer.
 Each episode begins with a cold open of the four carpoolers in a car, usually singing along with a past hit song with the exception of episode 6, in which Aubrey sings along enthusiastically with a commercial for women's pantyliners much to the disgust of everyone else.
 Following the cold open is a short Carpoolers theme song.

-Theme Song
+Theme song

-Carpoolers Theme song: Unlike other shows, Carpoolers theme song didn’t have a “full version”.
+Unlike other shows, the Carpoolers theme song did not have a “full version”.
 The song is only 10 second long and most likely written by Bruce McCulloch the show's creator and director.
 Possible with the help of Gabriel Mann the shows musical composer for 12 episodes of the show.